Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class AudioCodec.rst

 NA

 .. note :: The AudioCodec class includes a Tx and Rx buffer for storing audio sample data while it is being transferred to and from the DAC output and ADC input.
 The buffer is divided into fixed-size pages, allowing audio data to be read and written one page at a time.
 A buffer page may contain a different number of audio samples depending on the bit depth (bits per audio sample) and channel count set.
-    “AudioCodec.h” must be included to use the class function.
+    "AudioCodec.h" must be included to use the class function.

 **AudioCodec::setSampleRate**